 Another example is encouraging choices to live in racially diverse communities.
 Such communities may literally "transform" communities by opening the minds of residents to new ideas, new cultures, new historical perspectives, and a broader view of life that ultimately can benefit social relations.

 Another example of transformational activism is transformational economics.
 This is the idea that you can change the way resources flow in a society by doing inner work.
 People examine their emotional reactions to what their needs are.
 This may allow them to see that things they felt they needed are not really needed.
+This then alters the flow of goods in a society because of the underlying change in needs.

 Transformational politics is the field of guiding people to look inwardly what they feel is true power.
 They may discover that real power is seeing the deep connection of everyone with each other and of being able to tap that place.
 In this case power is not power over someone, but rather power to unleash collective creativity in creating a new society.